UmeshaNirmani/E-Commerce-Web-App/README.md

 ## Additional Implementation

-Implemented pagination in the products page.
+Implemented pagination in the products page and a loading spinner.